boris-garbuzov/boris-garbuzov.github.io/projects.md

 <br>

 **Project 5.
 CanadaPost** [Github repository](https://github.com/borisgarbuzov/Canadapost)
-- This project is a test problem of CanadaPost.
-Here prepare the data and then compare performance of different customer groups.
+- This report is requested by Canada Post HR department to select a candidate for the data scientist position.
+It is conducted within a week of time.
+The purpose of the investigation is to study the influence of strike in 2018 onto volume of CanadaPost operations, along with the associated events, including mass media messages.

 <div class="row">
   <div class="column">